Department of

 Whether working in public school districts or private schools, a degree in Education and Youth Studies prepares you to teach in classrooms to students of various backgrounds and needs.

-Through student teaching experiences and teacher certification preparation, Beloit students graduate ready to teach in the state of Wisconsin, and their teaching license can be transferred to about 40 states.
+Through student teaching experiences and teacher certification preparation, Beloit students graduate ready to teach in the state of Wisconsin, and their teaching license can be transferred to nearly 40 other states.
+See more in the EDYS Student Handbook.

 Outside the Classroom

 Not all students become classroom teachers.
-Education and Youth Studies majors and minors can choose to pursue a broad range of interests related to education, including counseling, IT and network security, finance managers, HR specialists, communications coordinators, social work, art or music therapy, teaching English abroad, working as an au pair, para professionals, museum educators, library assistants, social justice advocacy, youth or sports programs, and more.
+Education and Youth Studies majors and minors can choose to pursue a broad range of interests related to education, including school or community counseling, psychology, social work, education research, K-12 or higher education administration, art or music therapy, social justice advocacy and NGOs, youth and sports programs, museum education, environmental education, teaching English abroad, library services, human resources, communications, IT, finance, and more.

 more